A Very Jonas Christmas Movie: Production

 In January 2025, it was announced that a Christmas comedy film, tentatively titled Jonas Brothers Christmas Movie, was in development for Disney+, with Jessica Yu directing, Isaac Aptaker and Elizabeth Berger writing the screenplay, and Kevin Jonas, Joe Jonas, and Nick Jonas starring as themselves.
 Chloe Bennet joined the cast as Lucy.
 Billie Lourd, Laverne Cox, KJ Apa, Andrew Barth Feldman, Randall Park, and Jesse Tyler Ferguson were later added to the cast.
 It was filmed in Toronto.

 Music

 By November 2025, Siddhartha Khosla and Alan DeMoss had composed the score.
 The film features seven original songs by the Jonas Brothers, including "Coming Home This Christmas", featuring Kenny G.

 Release

+The film's title and a first teaser were announced during JonasCon, a fan convention held by the Jonas Brothers to celebrate the band's 20th anniversary.
 A Very Jonas Christmas Movie was released on Disney+ and Hulu on November 14, 2025.

-The movie title was announced, along with a first teaser, during JonasCon, a fan convention held by the Jonas Brothers to celebrate the 20th anniversary of the band.
+Reception

+Viewership

+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that A Very Jonas Christmas Movie was among the top-performing new Christmas releases of 2025, based on U.S. streaming popularity from January 1 to December 2, 2025.
+TVision, using its Power Score to evaluate CTV programming through viewership and engagement across over 1,000 apps, announced that it was the eleventh most-streamed film in the U.S. during December 2025.